 Senior Design Projects

 $200 million Bioscience Innovation Fund, to develop collaborations with UConn faculty and industry partners that leverage external funds from federal agencies.
+Provides focused financial assistance to startups, early stage businesses, non-profits and accredited colleges and universities.
 Administered through Connecticut Innovations (CI).